 Capital assets, which include property, plant, and equipment, are reported in the applicable governmental column in the government-wide financial statements.
 The Center defines capital assets as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition cost, which is the price that would be paid to acquire an asset with equivalent service potential at the acquisition date.